 Day 3 Tokyo (1B, 1L)

-This morning, insiders of Tsukiji Fish Market take us on a tour to learn about the fishing industry in Japan, ending with a class led by sushi masters.
+This morning, insiders of the Toyosu Fish Market (formerly known as the Tsukiji Fish Market) take us on a tour to learn about the fishing industry in Japan, ending with a class led by sushi masters.
 Learn how to identify the freshest fish, to prepare and fillet, and the fine art of sushi-making and presentation.
 After, try your hand at making your own sushi and enjoy a taste of your creation.
 This afternoon is free to explore Tokyo on your own.